cse110-fa22-group34/cse110-fa22-group34/admin/meetings/120722-meeting.md

 ## Agenda
 1. Finalize any documents in our GitHub repo
+2. Update README
-2. Film individual videos for private video
+3. Film individual videos for private video
-3. Plan & film public video
+4. Plan & film public video
+5. Film the rest of the private video